paths-erc/atlas/src/components/Intro/titles/titles.md

 - Type (initial title, final title, etc.)
 - Modular typology

-The texts of Coptic titles and their translation are also fully searchable.
+The texts of Coptic titles and their translation are fully searchable.

 The electronic edition of titles is made by using [Unicode](https://unicode.org) encoding standard and [Antinoou font](https://www.evertype.com/fonts/coptic/).
 It does not represent the punctuation and the enlarged initials and is not a diplomatic edition.
 The Egyptian month names are transliterated from the Coptic form.